 When I endorse something, whether it’s explicitly or implicitly, people assume I have no ulterior motives.
 By way of example, I can’t get enough of NFL RedZone, and I can count half-a-dozen people who have purchased Settlers of Catan because I can’t stop talking about it.
 There’s no kickback in it for me, except for the joy of a good board game or the communal celebration of an impossible 4th quarter comeback.

-Like it or not, Twitter is the new water cooler, particularly for those of us who work outside a normal office, and what you’re asking contest entrants to do is spam their friends.1 We’re sacrificing our good name to have a chance to win a job.
+Like it or not, Twitter is the new water cooler, particularly for those of us who work outside a normal office, and what you’re asking contest entrants to do is spam their friends. ((Nathan Bowers, “Word of mouth is sacred (what’s wrong with 37signals’ job post)” )) We’re sacrificing our good name to have a chance to win a job.
 That’s not right.

 We are hereby petitioning you to remove the tweet requirement.
 A simple email to 37signals along the same lines should suffice.
 Your company deserves nothing but the most genuine, authentic Twitter word of mouth.
 Please don’t reduce your followers to soulless robots.